2023 Most Popular East Asian Languages Associate Degree Schools

 Top 10 Most Popular East Asian Languages Associate Degree Schools

-Our 2023 rankings named Pasadena City College the most popular school in the United States for East Asian languages students working on their associate degree.
-Pasadena City College is a fairly large public school located in the midsize city of Pasadena.
+Our analysis found Pasadena City College to be the most popular school for East Asian languages students who want to pursue a associate degree in the United States.
+Pasadena City College is a very large public school located in the medium-sized city of Pasadena.

 Women make up 49% of the East Asian majors at the school.

-You’ll be in good company if you decide to attend Diablo Valley College.
-It ranked #2 on our 2023 Most Popular East Asian Languages Associate Degree Schools list.
+Out of the 34 schools in the United States that were part of this year’s ranking, Diablo Valley College landed the # 2 spot on the list.
 Located in the large suburb of Pleasant Hill, Diablo Valley is a public school with a fairly large student population.

 Women make up 50% of the East Asian majors at the school.